 A healthy diet has to have specific nutrients that affect memory in a positive way, hence the requirements of such nutrients.
 Here is a list of nutrients and foods that increase memory.

-Antioxidants help to protect brain cells from age related damage by attacking and eliminating free radicals.
+Antioxidants help to protect brain cells from age-related damage by attacking and eliminating free radicals.

-Some antioxidant rich foods are :
+Some antioxidant-rich foods are :

 Flavonoids enhance neuronal function, stimulate neuronal regeneration and protect existing neurons against oxidative and metabolic stress.

-Some flavonoid rich foods are :
+Some flavonoid-rich foods are :

-- Fiber Rich Foods
+- Fibre Rich Foods

-Some fiber rich foods are ;
+Some fibre rich foods are ;

 Glucose is very important since it is a major source of energy used by the central nervous system and is transported from the blood to the brain.
 It enhances memory by aiding the synthesis of an essential neurotransmitter in the brain.

 As a person ages, the ability to utilize glucose decreases.
-Hence, moderate increase in glucose levels is needed to enhance memory.
+Hence, a moderate increase in glucose levels is needed to enhance memory.

 Therefore, eat meals frequently through the day to maintain moderate glucose levels.